Explore the Historical Significance of Pukekura Park in New Plymouth

 Facility Type Capacity/Notes

-Cricket Ground Outdoor Cricket Historic venue, scenic views
+Cricket Ground Outdoor Cricket Historic venue, scenic mountain views

-New Plymouth Raceway Horse Racing Popular racing events
+New Plymouth Raceway Horse Racing Hosts popular racing events

 TSB Stadium Indoor Sports 4,500 seats, home of Taranaki Airs